grand-yarl/angle_planner/README.md

 ```no-highlight
 min_x min_y max_x max_y r[1] r[2] ... r[8] ... r[16].
 ```
-Combining lines with 12 and 20 numbers is not allowed Restriction areas can overlap, but restriction array for the intersection will be taken from the bottom lines.
+Combining lines with 12 and 20 numbers is not allowed.
+Restriction areas can overlap, but restriction array for the intersection will be taken from the bottom lines.
 Symbol # is used for comments.